Skip to content

 Quick Answers

-On pure energy economics, usually not — the cooling-load benefit doesn't justify the premium.
-On noise reduction near busy roads, it can.
+On pure energy economics, usually not, since the cooling-load benefit doesn't justify the premium.
+For noise reduction near busy roads or freeways, it can be worth it.

 Sources